 The interview aims to confirm elements assessed in the application form and to verify the following:

-- the applicant's capacity to analyze and summarize the text
+- your capacity to analyse and summarize the text

-- the applicant's motivation and enthusiasm in pursuing studies at Sciences Po
+- your motivation and enthusiasm in pursuing studies at Sciences Po

 Tips to prepare for the interview

 - Keep up with current events.
 The admissions panel expects you to be well informed about what is going on in your country, your region, and in Europe.
 They are looking for you to take a critical approach to the news you read or hear.